tighten/lambo/readme.md

 - Replace the `.env` `APP_URL` with `$PROJECTNAME.$YOURVALETTLD`
 - Open `$PROJECTNAME.$YOURVALETTLD` in your browser

+There are also a few optional behaviors based on the parameters you pass (or define in your config file).

 ### Optional Arguments

 - `-h` or `--help` to get the help dialog